dumux/dumux/examples/1ptracer/README.md

 ```cpp
 #include <iostream>
 ```
 Dumux is based on DUNE, the Distributed and Unified Numerics Environment, which provides several grid managers and linear solvers.
-So we need some includes from that.
+Here, we include classes related to parallel computations, time measurements and file I/O.
 ```cpp
 #include <dune/common/parallel/mpihelper.hh>
 #include <dune/common/timer.hh>
 #include <dune/grid/io/file/dgfparser/dgfexception.hh>
 #include <dune/grid/io/file/vtk.hh>
 ```
-In Dumux, a property system is used to specify the model.
+In Dumux, the property system is used to specify classes and compile-time options to be used by the model.
 For this, different properties are defined containing type definitions, values and methods.
 All properties are declared in the file `properties.hh`.
 ```cpp
 #include <dumux/common/properties.hh>
 ```
-The following file contains the parameter class, which manages the definition of input parameters by a default value, the inputfile or the command line.
+The following file contains the parameter class, which manages the definition and retrieval of input parameters by a default value, the inputfile or the command line.
 ```cpp
 #include <dumux/common/parameters.hh>
 ```